 If you run into problems with your PC, a USB recovery drive can help you troubleshoot and fix those problems, even if your PC won't start.

-Enter Recovery in the search box, tap or click Settings, and then tap or click Create a recovery drive.
+Enter recovery drive in the search box, and then tap or click Create a recovery drive.

 You might be asked for an admin password or to confirm your choice.

 After the recovery drive tool opens, make sure the Copy the recovery partition from the PC to the recovery drive check box is selected, and then tap or click Next.

 The checkbox is greyed out when your PC doesn’t have a recovery partition.
 The recovery drive will include only the recovery tools and a bootable image, but not a recovery image to use for refreshing or resetting your PC.

 Insert a USB flash drive into your PC that is at least as large as the size indicated on the screen.

 Tap or click the USB drive you would like to use for your recovery drive, then tap or click Next.

 The recovery image and necessary recovery tools will be copied to your USB flash drive, which will take a while, depending on your PC and the size of the recovery image.

 When the process is done, do one of the following: